-The secret for fixing other people is that you can’t.
+The secret to fixing other people is that you can’t.

 You probably already knew that.
 It doesn’t stop you from wanting to fix people.
 To see what they’re doing wrong, to swoop in and save them from themselves.
 Raise your hand if you’ve wished with your whole heart that you could take away someone else’s pain.
 It’s so hard to watch them struggle, especially if you’re empathic like I am.
 Their pain affects you almost as if it were your own and you hurt for them.